Ragamuffin War

-Some leaders of the Farrapos movement promised freedom (only) to those enslaved men who enlisted, and as a result, many slaves organized troops during the Ragamuffin War, including the Black Lancers Troop, which was annihilated in a surprise attack in 1844 known as the Porongos Massacre.
-Due to this fact, the historian Clóvis Moura interpreted the Farrapos movement as abolitionist, but other historians argue he was mistaken.
-The Farrapos movement as a whole never demanded the general abolition of slavery, and the 1843 republican constitution preserved slavery; most rebel commanders, including Bento Gonçalves, were themselves slaveholders.
+Some rebel leaders promised freedom to those enslaved men who enlisted into the Republican army and as a result many slaves organized their own troops during the conflict, including the Black Lancers, who were annihilated in a surprise attack in 1844 known as the Porongos Massacre.
+Due to this fact, the historian Clóvis Moura interpreted the Ragamuffin movement as abolitionist, but other historians argue he was mistaken.
+The rebels as a whole never demanded the general abolition of slavery, and the 1843 republican constitution preserved slavery; while most rebel commanders, including Bento Gonçalves, were themselves slaveholders.